All Episodes

 And look what's happening.

-All of a sudden the Democrats are acknowledging we have an enemy.
+All of a sudden, the Democrats are acknowledging we have an enemy.

-A Democrats.
+The Democrats.

-I mean, I I would expect that the Democrats have been flushed on this like I haven't seen.
+I mean, I would expect that the Democrats have been flushed on this like I haven't seen.

 I haven't seen them get flushed on anything.

-They don't they're gonna support this w if if they're trying to put Bush and Cheney in jail, essentially, if trying to impeach them for for domestic spying and for torture for all these these horrible things we're doing uh in conducting the war on terror.
+If they're trying to put Bush and Cheney in jail, essentially, if they're trying to impeach them for domestic spying and for torture for all these horrible things we're doing in conducting the war on terror, if we don't have really a war on terror, we're the ones manufacturing the terrorists.

 I mean, that's what the Democrat Party line has been.